GOCHAICHAI/queue-paster/README.md

 Limitation
 ----------

+Currently only support plain text copy.
-If copy multiple rows, it will paste each row seperatly.
+For copy multiple rows, it will paste each row seperatly.